 At Support Revolution, we aim to provide the customer with an alternative to Oracle Database Support.
-We are independent so we can pass on massive savings for organisations currently relying on Oracle for their Database Support.
+We are independently owned, so we can pass on massive savings for organisations currently relying on Oracle for their Database Support.

-For over twenty years we have provided oracle database support for customers all over the world and we ensure that each one of those customers make savings of 50% at the very least.
+For over twenty years we have provided Oracle database support for customers all over the world, and we ensure that each one of those customers make savings of 50% at the very least.
 We believe that the large software houses use their market dominance and charge the customer too much for database support.
 Our talent is now at your disposal for a fraction of the price.
 Our best-in-class support will keep your organisation on track with all your systems that rely on Oracle Database covered for every eventuality.

 In 1977, Relational Software Inc. (RSI, later Oracle) was founded by Larry Ellison, Bob Miner and Ed Oates.
 With experience working for government agencies, they managed to get a contract to create a database for the CIA.
 This was the very beginnings of the Oracle Database.
 In 1979, the first commercially available RDBMS was released (Oracle V2).
 The first ‘portable’ version (V3) was created in 1983 for use on PCs, minicomputers, and mainframes.

 Versions four, five, six, and seven were released over the coming years with slight enhancements.
 Version eight was released in 1997 as the object-relational database, supporting new data types.
 8i was released two years later, designed for internet computing.
 2001 saw the release of Oracle Real Application Clusters (RAC), offering clustering and high availability.
 Oracle Database 10g introduced grid computing in 2003 and 11g was released in 2007 with minimal enhancements.